jpdevries/makeanico/README.md

 ## API
 Any icon's art is contained in the URL.
 Each cell, or pixel, is represented as a URL parameter.
 The web app uses the trendy new 8 Digit Hexadecimals to store color so to draw an icon where the first pixel is 50% red you'd use `/?c1=0xff000080`.
 Each cell has a numeric index starting from `c1` and ending in `c255`.
 The value should be a 6 or 8 digit hexadecimal starting in `0x` not `#`.

+There are `/make/favicon.svg`, `/make/favicon.png`, and ico `/make/favicon.ico` endpoints that can be used to load a dynamic favicon graphics in the requested format.
+For example `/make/favicon.svg?c23=0x0cFF00FFFF` or `/make/favicon.png?c23=0x0cFF00FFFF&dl=1` for an immediate download.

 ### World&ndash;Wide Favicon Flags
 In the spirit of the World&ndash;Wide Web, MakeanIco provides a public API for favicons of each country flag.